Are you a tourism professional seeking great gastronomic experiences for your clients?

+The great painter El Greco was born there in 1541.
 The Ottoman Turks began sieging the city in 1647, which lasted 22 years.
 The city was destroyed following its fall, but the Ottomans chose it as their new capital.
-Heraklion was liberated in 1913 and incorporated into modern Greece and the rest of Crete.
+Heraklion was liberated in 1913 and incorporated into modern Greece, along with the rest of Crete.

-Gastronomy – Local products
+The region of Heraklion Gastronomy – Local products

-Heraklion, Crete, offers a rich and varied gastronomic experience deeply rooted in Greek and Cretan traditions.
+The region of Heraklion offers a rich and varied gastronomic experience deeply rooted in Greek and Cretan traditions.
 Here are some of the culinary highlights:

 1. Cretan Meze (Small Plates)